MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflows-gen2.md

 Now that you have a workspace, it's time to switch to the **Data Engineering** workload in the portal and create a data lakehouse into which you'll ingest data.

-1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Factory** experience, as shown here:
+1. At the bottom left of the Power BI portal, select the **Power BI** icon and switch to the **Data Engineering** experience, as shown here:

     ![Workload experience menu in Power BI.](./Images/data-engineering.png)